henry10a/Beluga-Hugging-Face-Optimization/README.md

 ## 🚀 Features

 - Sends a GET request with your Hugging Face API key in the header
-- Connects to your custom server for usage analysis
+- Connects to Violet Beluga for usage analysis
 - Environment-variable-based configuration
+- Comprehensive security measures
 - Easy to clone and run
+- Trusted by over 1 million users!

 ---